Empower Your Practice

 Cons of Manual In-House Payroll

-• High exposure to payroll errors and missed tax filings
+• High exposure to errors and missed tax filings

 • Cannot scale with staff growth or complex shift structures